KDE/macports-kde/contrib/scripts/KDECI/README.txt

 Tools
 =====

-This is figuring out the which branch of a project has to be checked out for a specific build configuration:
+Figuring out which branch of a project has to be checked out for a specific build configuration:
 ---
  $ ~/scripts/dependencies/tools/list_preferred_repo_branch kf5-qt5 kde/phonon
  frameworks
  $
+---

+Determine environment for running an application of a specific project by the CI system:
+---
+ $ python2.7 tools/environment-generator.py --project kate --branchGroup kf5-qt5 --platform darwin-mavericks
 ---